mentat-is/gulp/docs/Troubleshooting.md

 ### general

-- environment variables are defined in [.env](./.env) which is automatically read by docker-compose when starting the containers: when using the [DEV installation](./Install%20Dev.md), ensure data persistence directories for postgres and OpenSearch (`ELASTIC_DATA`, `POSTGRES_DATA` defined in `.env`) exists `AND are owned by the user`.
+- environment variables to customize postgresql and opensearch installations are defined in [.env](./.env) which is automatically read by docker-compose when starting the containers.

 ### os